Schönbrunn

 When to visit

-Arrive when the palace opens (08:30 for ticket collection, 09:00 for entry) to beat the peak crowds.
-By 11:00 the main courtyard fills with tour groups.
-In July and August the palace is most crowded — spring and autumn visits are considerably more comfortable.
-The gardens are at their best in April (tulips, crocuses) and October (autumn colour from the chestnut alleys).
+Arrive when the palace opens (around 08:30 for ticket collection, 09:00 for first entry) to beat the peak crowds.
+By 11:00 the main courtyard is full of tour groups.
+July and August are most crowded; spring and autumn visits are considerably more comfortable and the garden colours are better.

-The Christmas market at Schönbrunn (late November to December 26) is smaller and more atmospheric than the Rathausplatz market, with craft stalls in the palace forecourt.
-Hot punch in the shadow of the Schönbrunner Gelb facade is a genuinely good winter experience.
+The Christmas market at Schönbrunn (late November to 26 December) is smaller and more atmospheric than the Rathausplatz market, with craft stalls and mulled wine in the palace forecourt.
+The contrast between the warm lights, the winter crowds, and the Schönbrunner Gelb facade is one of Vienna’s best winter scenes.

 Top experiences